 1. The Classic: A Book

 Yes, that’s right.
 The good ‘ol book is still one of the greatest gifts there is.
-One of my favorite non-fiction works this year is 21 Lessons for the 21st Century by Yuval Noah Harari.
+One of my favorite non-fiction reads in recent times is 21 Lessons for the 21st Century by Yuval Noah Harari.
 Not exactly feel-good reading, but if the recipient is someone who enjoys challenging thinking, this one is hard to beat.
-As far as fiction goes, A Gentleman in Moscow by Amor Towles takes the prixe for me this year.
+As far as fiction goes, A Gentleman in Moscow by Amor Towles is a recent favorite.
 Of course, I am also partial to the much briefer 10 Ways to Be a Better Learner.
 Personally, I prefer an actual physical book when it comes to gift giving, but giving a digital version is easy enough.
 Indeed, with the basic Kindle now starting at $79.99, you may want to consider giving not only a digital book but the e-reader as well.

 2. Powerful Note-taking